Biosciences Initiative News

 - Biosciences Initiative issues second round of Request for Applications (2/1/19) - BSI invites U-M Ann Arbor faculty to submit proposals for funding in two categories: Scientific Research Initiatives and Exploratory Funding.
 This announcement marks the second round of this RFA.

-- Newsletter: Dec.
-2018 - BSI launches its first newsletter edition, which includes updates on activities over the last year and upcoming events to be on the lookout for, including new funding opportunities.
+- Newsletter: Winter 2018 - BSI launches its first newsletter edition, which includes updates on activities over the last year and upcoming events to be on the lookout for, including new funding opportunities.
 Stay up to date on BSI activities by subscribing to our newsletter at the bottom of this News page.

 - STEM education system needs sweeping changes, current and former university presidents agree - The U.S. system of graduate and postgraduate education in science, technology, engineering and mathematics has been the gold standard for the rest of the world for decades.
 However, the current STEM education system has failed to change with the times and does not meet the needs of 21st century students.